hphilpotts/veg-app-frontend/README.md

 I'm now going to start mapping out the remaining key components:
 - "Week" CRUD operations will be accessed via a `WeekDisplay` component.
 Child Components: `CurrentWeek`, `WeekIndex` added.
+- I'm going to attempt to GET current week upon login, if no current week is found then one will be created.
+Initial attempts have resulted in overcomplicated auth functionality - in particular, `getLoggedInUser` within `useState` no longer triggers a 'logged in' state upon manual refresh.
+I'm now going to refactor this.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.
+- App.js auth functions need refactoring: currently `getLoggedInUser` no longer works.
+- CSS requires refactoring.

 ## Features to add:
 - Messages to be provided to user upon login, failed login, sign in, etc.